-If you are interested in helping smooth the transition for first-year students, develop your leadership and interpersonal skills, and earn an income while you study, this may be the job for you.
+If you are interested in helping smooth the transition for first-year students, developing your leadership and interpersonal skills, and earning an income while you study, this may be the job for you.

 Applications to become a student mentor in 2017 are now open.
 Please apply via the survey available here.
 It will take approx. 20 minutes to complete.